James Dolan (businessman): Sexual assault lawsuit

-On January 16, 2024, a sexual assault lawsuit was filed against Dolan in the U.S. District Court for the Central District of California by Kellye Croft, a former massage therapist who alleged Dolan pressured her into giving him "unwanted sexual intercourse" when his band JD & the Straight Shot was touring with the Eagles in 2013.
-Kellye stated that she was employed for the Eagles in 2013 during the band's History of the Eagles – Live in Concert tour, which JD & the Straight Shot opened concerts for; Dolan was believed to have provided a large sum of money for the tour as well.
+On January 16, 2024, a sexual assault lawsuit was filed against Dolan in the U.S. District Court for the Central District of California by Kellye Croft.
+Croft stated that she was employed by the Eagles as a massage therapist during the band's History of the Eagles – Live in Concert tour, for which JD & the Straight Shot opened shows, in 2013; Dolan was believed to have provided a large sum of money for the tour as well.
+Croft alleged Dolan pressured her into giving him "unwanted sexual intercourse" during the tour.
 In her lawsuit, Croft also alleged Dolan set her up to be molested by Harvey Weinstein in January 2014.
 On September 17, 2024, the suit was dismissed by a U.S. district judge.
+The district judge ruled that Croft's complaint had failed to properly allege federal crimes of fraud, coercion, or a "commercial sex act;" but "declined to exercise supplemental jurisdiction over the state claims against Weinstein and Dolan."